 The guided tour is not as expensive as you think and many tour companies throughout the city compete with each other for customers.
 Usually, you can swindle the price down a bit if you are on a budget.

 There is no place in the world you can hang up in the air over desert dunes and a great blue ocean like in Swakopmund.
-The city is an adrenaline junkie’s paradise waiting to be explored!
+The city is an adventure seeker’s paradise waiting to be explored!

 With competitive prices and a range of package offers, you will be able to find a price that is right for you and potentially end up coming back for other adventures at a discount!
-If you’ve never paraglided before, this is a once-in-a-lifetime opportunity that you will want to take.
+If you’ve never paraglided before, this is a once-in-a-lifetime opportunity to enjoy one of the top activities in Swakopmund.

 My biggest surprise while in Swakopmund came on a lazy beach day.
 Routinely, you will see locals out on the beach with long fishing rods mounted in the sand with a cast out into the ocean.
 I was always curious what they were fishing for.

 To my surprise, one day I witness a few fishermen wrestle a nine-foot Atlantic Bronze Whaler shark out of the ocean.
 I immediately ran over towards them for a closer view.

 Afterward, after they had released it back into the Atlantic, I had a conversation with them.
 They call the sharks “Bronzys” and they only fish for sport.
 Following that, I witnessed them catch several more in a few hours.
 Don’t be afraid to strike up a conversation!
 They’ve got a lot of information — not only about the fishing — but Swakopmund and Namibia in general.